IMF World Economic Outlook: A diverging growth path for emerging markets

 ING: IMF World Economic Outlook sets a diverging growth path for emerging markets.

 The IMF’s latest World Economic Outlook update provides a glimmer of hope.
 After the 3.5% contraction in 2020, global growth is set to rise by 5.5% in 2021 and 4.2% in 2022.
-In contrast to the October update, this marks a shallower contraction and an upward revision for 2021 growth thanks to vaccines and stimulus support On an individual country level, there are substantial divergences, both in the growth outlook and in the revisions undertaken in the update.
+In contrast to the October update, this marks a shallower contraction and an upward revision for 2021 growth thanks to vaccines and stimulus support.
+On an individual country level, there are substantial divergences, both in the growth outlook and in the revisions undertaken in the update.

-Fiscal stimulus and vaccine rollout give advanced economies a boost The improved 2021 growth outlook is largely down to advanced economies, which will grow by 4.3% (+0.4ppt vs October 2020 update), thanks to rapid vaccines rollout and supportive fiscal stimulus.
+The improved 2021 growth outlook is largely down to advanced economies, which will grow by 4.3% (+0.4ppt vs October 2020 update), thanks to rapid vaccines rollout and supportive fiscal stimulus.
 In particular, this has resulted in substantial upward revisions for the US (5.1% vs 3.1% in October 2020) and Japan (3.1% vs 2.3%), which make up for the lower projections for the Euro Area (4.2% vs 5.2%) and other advanced economies, which are affected by rising infection cases and longer lockdowns.

 In contrast, most larger ASEAN economies are expected to see a delayed recovery, with downward revisions in the 0.8-1.3ppt area for Indonesia (+4.8% in 2021), Malaysia (+7.0%), the Philippines (+6.6%) and Thailand (+2.7%).